History of Halifax, Nova Scotia: The Tallahassee Escape

-Just before arriving in Halifax, CSS Tallahassee made a 19-day raid off the Atlantic coast.
+Just before arriving in Halifax, the Confederate ship CSS Tallahassee made a 19-day raid off the Atlantic coast.
 Tallahassee destroyed 26 vessels and captured 7 others that were bonded or released.
 Under the command of John Taylor Wood sailed into Halifax Harbour for supplies, coal and to make repairs to her mainmast.
 Wood began loading coal at Woodside, on the Dartmouth shore.
 Two Union Navy ships were closing in on Tallahassee, USS Nansemont and USS Huron.
 While Wood was offered an escort out of the harbour he instead slipped out of the harbour under the cover of night by going through the seldom used Eastern Passage between McNab's Island and the Dartmouth Shore.
 The channel was narrow and crooked with a shallow tide so Wood hired the local pilot Jock Flemming.
 Tallahassee left the Woodside wharf at night in darkness.
 All the lights were out, but the residents on the Eastern Passage mainland could see the dark hull moving through the water, successfully evading capture.

-Confederation
+Canadian Confederation

 After the American Civil War, the five colonies which made up British North America, Ontario, Quebec, Prince Edward Island, Nova Scotia and New Brunswick, held meetings to consider uniting into a single country.
 This was due to a threat of annexation and invasion from the United States.
 Canadian Confederation became a reality in 1867, but received much resistance from the merchant classes of Halifax, and from many prominent Halifax politicians due to the fact that both Halifax and Nova Scotia were at the time very wealthy, held trading ties with Boston and New York which would be damaged, and did not see the need for the colony to give up its comparative independence.
 After confederation Halifax retained its British military garrison until British troops were replaced by the Canadian army in 1906.
 The British Royal Navy remained until 1910 when the newly created Royal Canadian Navy took over the Naval Dockyard.